IVSoftware/sort_specific_node/readme.md

 ***
 **Find the target node**

-Given a constraint on the `TreeView` that the fully-qualified path to any node (for example, "Node1\z") is unique, the target can be obtained very efficiently by making an extension for `TreeView` that returns the specified node (or `null` if not found).
+Given a rule for the `TreeView` that the fully-qualified path to any node (for example, `@"Node1\z"`) is unique, the target can be obtained very efficiently by making an extension for `TreeView` that returns the specified node (or `null` if not found).

     public static TreeNode Find(this TreeView treeView, string path) {